Halal snacks in Singapore are giving us a serious case of the munchies! These are the addictive bites we've been craving recently.

 Muslim-owned

-These freshly baked croissants and kouign-amann from Captain Roti aren’t the only thing that’ll warm your heart.
+These freshly baked croissants and kouign-amann from Captain Roti aren’t the only things that’ll warm your heart.
 This bakehouse is helmed by Fuad Fahmi, a retired SAF captain, father, and cancer survivor.
-He’s providing for his family and four-month-old daughter through his passion for baking!
+He’s providing for his family and a young daughter through his passion for baking!
 Order a box full of pastries to share with your loved ones.
+You can even find savoury bites here in the form of a chicken rendang croissant, beef roti, and more.

 How much: Bakes start at $4.50